Peptide synthesis: On resin cyclization

 Peptides can be cyclized on a solid support.
 A variety of cyclization reagents can be used such as HBTU/HOBt/DIEA, PyBop/DIEA, PyClock/DIEA.
 Head-to-tail peptides can be made on the solid support.
 The deprotection of the C-terminus at some suitable point allows on-resin cyclization by amide bond formation with the deprotected N-terminus.
 Once cyclization has taken place, the peptide is cleaved from resin by acidolysis and purified.

-The strategy for the solid-phase synthesis of cyclic peptides is not limited to attachment through Asp, Glu or Lys side chains.
+The strategy for the solid phase synthesis of cyclic peptides is not limited to attachment through Asp, Glu or Lys side chains.
 Cysteine has a very reactive sulfhydryl group on its side chain.
 A disulfide bridge is created when a sulfur atom from one Cysteine forms a single covalent bond with another sulfur atom from a second cysteine in a different part of the protein.
 These bridges help to stabilize proteins, especially those secreted from cells.
 Some researchers use modified cysteines using S-acetomidomethyl (Acm) to block the formation of the disulfide bond but preserve the cysteine and the protein's original primary structure.

 Off-resin cyclization

-Off-resin cyclization is a solid-phase synthesis of key intermediates, followed by the key cyclization in solution phase, the final deprotection of any masked side chains is also carried out in solution phase.
+Off-resin cyclization is a solid phase synthesis of key intermediates, followed by the key cyclization in solution phase, the final deprotection of any masked side chains is also carried out in solution phase.
 This has the disadvantages that the efficiencies of solid-phase synthesis are lost in the solution phase steps, that purification from by-products, reagents and unconverted material is required, and that undesired oligomers can be formed if macrocycle formation is involved.

 The use of pentafluorophenyl esters (FDPP, PFPOH) and BOP-Cl are useful for cyclising peptides.

+History

+The first protected peptide was synthesised by Theodor Curtius in 1882 and the first free peptide was synthesised by Emil Fischer in 1901.